 Through its membership in the Teachers Insurance and Annuity Association, the College has a discretionary contribution retirement plan for all qualified (as defined) full-time employees.
-The College temporarily eliminated employer contributions during the year ended June 30, 2021.
-The College restarted contributions in August 2021.
 The Contributions were equal to 9% of each eligible employee's basic salary.
-The College's expense related to the retirement plan was \$1,794,117 for the year ended June 30, 2022.
+The College's expense related to the retirement plan was \$1,982,469 and \$1,794,117 for the years ended June 30, 2023 and 2022, respectively.